jhcknzzm/SSFL-Benchmarking-Semi-supervised-Federated-Learning/README.md

 python Plot_grad_diversity.py
 ```

-You can also run the following scripts to reproduce the results reported in Table 2 of [the paper](https://arxiv.org/abs/2008.11364).
+You can also run the following scripts to reproduce the results reported in [the paper](https://arxiv.org/abs/2008.11364).

 ```
 nohup bash Run_Exper.sh